locoframework/loco-js-ui/README.md

 </form>
 ```

 Keep in mind that a form submission sends **all model attributes** to the server.
 Sent attributes are not limited to only these available for modification via form fields.
-The model's attribute can be an object as well.
+A value of a model's attribute can be an object as well.
 For example, if you want to send nested resources.

-A model's instance is considered as new, not persisted on the server if the ID attribute is `null`.
-Loco-JS will send the following XHR request upon form submission.
+A model's instance is considered as new, not persisted on the server if the value of the ID attribute is `null`.
+Loco-JS will send the following XHR request upon form submission in this case.

 ```bash
 Started POST "/admin/articles/1/comments"
 Parameters: {"comment":{"author":"Tommy","text":"Interesting article.","article_id":1,"created_at":null,"updated_at":null,"emotion":0,"pinned":false,"admin_rate":3,"approved":null}}
 ```

-On the other hand, if a model's instance ID attribute is not null, Loco-JS-UI sends the following XHR request to the server.
+On the other hand, if the value of the model's instance ID attribute is not null, Loco-JS-UI sends the following XHR request to the server.

 ```bash
 Started PUT "/admin/articles/1/comments/1"
 Parameters: {"comment":{"author":"Tommy","text":"Interesting article.","article_id":1,"created_at":null,"updated_at":null,"emotion":0,"pinned":false,"admin_rate":3,"approved":null}}
 ```

-The success response from the server should be in the JSON format with the following structure:
+The success response from the server must be in the JSON format with the following structure:

 ```javascript
 {